DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "Ah...
 AH!?
 No...
 Nooo!"

-Rinne moved her hand towards Kay, as if asking to save her.
+Rinne moved her hand towards Kai, as if asking to save her.
 But soon enough her hand were covered by this black whirlpools and disappeared.
 If it remains like that, her body will completely disappear, just before his eyes.